zainabghafoor0/project_5_part_2/histogram_report.md

 - Reduces effective load factor
 - Improves average_probes and elapsed_ms

-Your histogram verifies this via the collapse of runs to length 1.
+ histogram verifies this via the collapse of runs to length 1.

 ---